SaurabhSuryawanshi/Logistic-Regression-2--Loantap-app/README.md

 Introduction:-

-Welcome to the LoanTap repository!
+Welcome to the LoanTap repository.
 This project explores the application of logistic regression to predict loan approvals within the LoanTap app, aimed at simplifying and optimizing loan decision-making.

 Loan Tap deploys formal credit to salaried individuals and businesses for 4 main financial instruments:

 -Personal Loan
 -EMI Free Loan
 -Personal Overdraft